-Costume jewelry flourished with increased spending power that this decade yielded.
+Costume jewelry flourished with the increased spending power that this decade yielded.
 Consequently, 1950s costume jewelry perfectly facilitated the trend for women to look well groomed.

 While the war years brought about austerity, the new decade was a very welcome change.
 Especially relevant was the launch of Dior’s Corolle collection in 1947.
 Dior’s version of idealized femininity was characterized by a defined waistline and full flowing skirts.
 This silhouette was to dominate the following decade, becoming the archetypal image of the 1950s woman.

 This idealism saturated all aspects of women’s lives during this era, even into the realm of their closets and jewelry boxes.
-Novelty designs and patriotic colors were still common but were being replaced by classic vintage jewelry shapes and colors.
+Novelty designs and patriotic colors were still common, but were being replaced by classic vintage jewelry shapes and colors.

 Expanding on the desire for women to appear considered and coordinated, women wore matching sets of jewelry.
 A set of jewelry pieces designed to be worn together is called a parure.
-Women wore matching earrings, brooches, rings, necklaces and sometimes bracelets.
+Women wore matching earrings, brooches, rings, necklaces, and sometimes bracelets.

 1950s Pearl Jewelry

 A single pearl stud earring and a single or double strand pearl necklace was the required day wear for most outfits.
-Drop pearl earrings were an option for women with pierced ears however most women used clip on or screw back earrings.
+Drop pearl earrings were an option for women with pierced ears, however most women used clip on or screw back earrings.

 Grace Kelly was frequently pictured wearing pearls, and subsequently was a fan of the jewelry style.
 Jewelry featuring pearls was raised to iconic status as a result of this endorsement.